We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Ritani is a good company.
+As reported in National Jeweler, they were even named to the Forbes “America’s Most Promising Companies” list.
 Their jewelry and service are excellent and their diamond prices are ok.
 That said, you can get better value shopping at Blue Nile or James Allen (better overall experience).

 For those niche consumers who really want to utilize Ritani’s “click and bricks” business model (explained below), or those consumers who happen to fall in love with a specific setting at Ritani, they are a great company.